-- Per-Service charging is difficult

-- The service is within the IP payload

-- Per-packet transmission is the currency of IP money
+- Per-Service charging is difficult to say the least - The service is within the IP payload - Per-packet transmission is the currency of IP money

 Cost Apportionment

 • Financial Settlements are intended to undertake a role of fair cost apportionment

 - How are costs incurred by Internet Providers? - How does each provider apportion local costs?